-Q: Aside from the UH libraries and UHCOP 3rd floor what are some other study areas on campus?
+Q: Aside from the UH libraries and UHCOP 3rd floor, what are some other study areas on campus?

-A: We have two student centers a North and a south that offer ample study space along with other amenities.
+A: We have two student centers - Student Center North and Student Center South - that offer ample study space along with other amenities.
 Many other buildings on campus have study spaces within as well but they are too numerous to list here.